 3. Gram stain and KOH mount

 After a tense few days, the fungal culture showed growth of a species of Candida.
 We used the MaldiTOF system to run this pure culture and identify the organism.
 The organism was identified as Candida Nivariensis on the MaldiTOF.
 On the VITEK(Another older instrument for identifying organisms) identified it as Candida Glabrata.

-The woman was pleased to finally have a possible answer to her problem.
+The woman was pleased to finally have a possible answer to her problem related to Vaginitis.
 Armed with these reporst, she visited a dermatologist who started her on:

 1. Vaginal Cotrimazole Pessary BD for 10 days

 2. Oral Itraconazole.